robinrodricks/FluentListView/README.md

-How can I put a description under something that looks like a title?[¶](#how-can-i-put-a-description-under-something-that-looks-like-a-title "Permalink to this headline")
+How can I put a description under something that looks like a title?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 If you want to make something that looks pretty like this, FluentListView can help: